 Use it less

 If your sofa never goes more than a few hours without becoming reacquainted with your posterior, all that wear can shorten its lifespan.
 Fill your living space with more comfortable alternatives like giant-sized bean bags and a range of soft bean bag covers.
 When you return to your sofa, you may just find that those flattened cushions have returned to their former bounciness.
 Or if it doesn’t… Replace it with your bean bags.
-It’ll certainly make moving house much easier.
+It’ll certainly make moving house much easier in the future.

 Give it the plank treatment